If you buy something through my links, I may earn a commission (at no extra cost to you).

 So, Which is it?
 Culebra or Vieques?

-There really isn't a stand-out winner for the Vieques vs Culebra battle.
-Both are rustic, Culebra more so, and they're both perfect for a beach day and unwinding.
+There really isn’t a stand-out winner for the Vieques vs Culebra battle.
+Both of these smaller islands are perfect for a beach day and unwinding.

 In general, Culebra makes a better day trip: it’s size (and optional group tours) make it easier to experience in a short amount of time.